 - WORDS said and heard impact both parties’ beliefs and behaviors.

-- The issue is that descriptions can be more and less right, more and less helpful, and without intervention, it is very difficult to know how much this is true in any example of WORD USE.
+- The issue is that WORDs can be more and less right, more and less helpful, and without intervention, it is very difficult to know how much this is true in any example of WORD USE.

 - The COST of an individual WORD is tiny, but we say tens of thousands per day (Levelt).